How photogenic is your business?

 We once worked with a brand that offered traditional medicinal care for a health problem.
 Depicting the ingredients of the medicine was one way to do it.
 Showing patients consuming such medicine was another.

 We recommended making the entire medical tradition visual through the use of particular iconography.
-The message that would thus be out would be clear: nobody is selling medicines here and everybody is instead honouring the history and the wisdom of the tradition.
+The message that would thus be out would be clear: nobody is selling medicines here and everybody is instead honoring the history and the wisdom of the tradition.

 After all, this has been our spin on the Inbound philosophy as a whole — acknowledge the presence of something larger than you.
 You are nothing compared to the ecosystem around you.
 You can create your space in it if you understand it well.